 We need volunteers for 2016!
 We have a job for everyone at our Backcountry Camps.
 For these camps to be a success we need trail builders/maintainers as well as camp kitchen volunteers!
-Please check back for details on our 2016 Backcountry Camps and how you can get involved!
+Below is a list of our 2016 camps.
+Registration will open April 1st!

-Camps at Snow Valley Peak will be based out of the Spooner Backcountry State Park and will be a mini version of our full backcountry camps.
-These camps will be smaller with 10-15 folks maximum and will be focused on repairing the trail below Snow Valley Peak doing technical rock work.
-Volunteers should be ready for heavy lifting and be over 18 years of age.
-The camp set up will be somewhat simpler than our traditional backcountry camps.
-We are currently not planning on having camp kitchen volunteers so the crew will be on there own to prepare and clean up meals.
-We'll have prep your own breakfasts with a variety of instant breakfast options such as oatmeal, bagels, and cereal.
-Lunches will also be of the help yourself variety.
+Join the TRTA as we address critical maintenace issues south of the Tahoe Meadows Trailhead on the north side of Lake Tahoe.
+For this camp we will be car camping in luxury at the Mt.
+Rose Summit Campground.
+These camps will be smaller with 10-15 folks maximum and will be focused on repairing switchbacks and steps above the Diamond Peak Ski Area.
+Volunteers should be ready for a lengthy hike at elevation to and from the worksite each day (2 to 2.5 miles above 8,500ft) and a full day of work.
+The camp set up will be somewhat smaller than our traditional backcountry camps.
+Meals will be simple and the crew will be pitching in to help with some preparation and clean up.
+We'll have prep your own breakfasts with a variety of instant breakfast options such as oatmeal, bagels, and cereal as well as eggs, fruit, etc. Lunches will also be of the help yourself variety!
 Dinners will be provided and will require minimal cooking and clean up.

-Our gold star, deluxe edition of backcountry camps, the Armstrong Pass Backcountry Camp is our traditional TRTA campout.
-We'll have a full camp set up at the base of the Willow Creek Trail off USFS road 051 which can be accessed from highway 89 South of South Lake Tahoe, CA. We will be hosting between 25 and 35 folks for this camp and will be serving three meals a day.
-Volunteers will be working on trail maintenance work on the TRT between Armstrong Pass and Star Lake.
+Our gold star, deluxe edition of backcountry camps, the Mott Canyon Backcountry Camp is our traditional TRTA campout.
+We'll have a full camp set up at Mott Canyon which will be accessed from the Kingsbury South Trailhead at Heavenly's Stagecoach Lodge.
+We will be hosting between 25 and 35 folks for this camp and will be serving three square meals a day.
+Volunteers will be working on rerouting the Tahoe Rim Trail off the Mott Canyon Access Road to new single track trail with incredible views of the Carson Valley.
 No experience in trail building is necessary.
-Participants will be required to hike into worksites each day from camp totaling a minimum of a 2.5 mile round trip journey.
-Volunteers feeling more adventurous will be sent to project sites further from the main camp.
 Trail building and camp kitchen volunteers are needed for this camp.
 See below for more information about our Camp Kitchen Volunteer Opportunities!

 For more information or to register click on the links below:

-New for 2015, we're backpacking!
-This overnight project will address trail maintenance issues near Susie Lake and will require a six mile backpack into and out of the project site.
+Back by popular demand, the TRTA is hosting another true backcountry trail camp in 2016.
+This two night project will address trail maintenance issues at Fontanillis Lake, one of our favorite spots on the TRT!
+The project will require some hardy folks for a 5 1/2 mile hike into camp.
+Participants will need to carry their own camping gear and assist with carrying some group food and gear.
 Participants should have experience backpacking as this is NOT an introductory backpacking course.
-Volunteers will be required to carry their individual backpacking gear along with some group food and at least one hand tool.
 All meals will be provided for this trip and will be of the backpackers freeze dried variety.
-In addition to providing all of the food for the two day event, the TRTA will also provide group cooking stoves, fuel, backcountry permits, transportation from Stateline, NV and an awesome time camping out at one of the beautiful alpine lakes on the TRT!
+In addition to providing all of the food for the three day event, the TRTA will also provide group cooking stoves, fuel, backcountry permits, transportation from Stateline, NV and an awesome time camping out at one of the beautiful alpine lakes on the TRT!